tuures/clara/src/main/scala/clara/README.md

 ## influences

 Scala: syntax, FP/OOP unification
-OCaml, ML: syntax, language constructs
+OCaml: all functions are unary, call without parens
-Smalltalk: no operator precedence, everyhting is an object
+Smalltalk: no operator precedence, operators are methods, all values are objects